 - Then add the pork belly and saute for about 4 minutes or until the pork turns to brown.

-- Pour in water and add peppercorns then simmer in medium heat for about 30 minutes and cover.
+- Pour in water and add black pepper then simmer in medium heat for about 30 minutes and cover.

 - Add the patis, liver spread, and pork cubes.
 Mix until the liver spread is well combined with the liquid.